SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/01-NgModule.md

 We declare a shared module to enable component reuse.

-An example of a shared module is a loading animation, used throughout our app.
+An example of a shared module is a loading animation used throughout our app.

 ## Feature Modules